 Puerto Rico may be small but it is also perfectly formed when it comes to incredible attractions.

-The island has a wide array of delicious food, lush landscapes, wildlife and culture jam-packed into an area only 100 by 35 miles.
-Its relatively small size makes it an ideal road trip destination.
+The island has a wide array of delicious food, lush landscapes, wildlife and culture jam-packed into an area only 100 by 35 miles and is a great place to visit throughout the year.
+Its relatively small size also makes Puerto Rico an ideal road trip destination.
 Here, no drive is too long or too far, and it’s easy to embrace “island time” and savor every beach, roadside kiosk and photo op along the way.

 From north to south, east to west, mountains to beaches, the Atlantic Ocean to the Caribbean Sea, here are the best road trips in Puerto Rico.